CURRICULUM

 You want to bring together the critical theory you’re reading about, the things you’re making, and the everyday things you’re experiencing.

 You’re craving space and time exclusively for and exclusively by racialised artists.
-If ya know, ya know.
+If you know, you know.

 process